psu13/mutable-hakyll/posts/food-processor-salsa.md

 1. Cilantro if you like it.

 1. Scallion.
 Or shallots.
 Or red onion.
 Whatever is your favorite.
+Also some garlic if you want.

 1. 3 or 4 of your favorite peppers.
 Peppers are tricky to get these days because the peppers that used to be reliably hot (jalapeno, say) are no longer so.
 This year I have